Student Engagement and Applied Leadership (SEAL) Center

 - Student Union Room 2037

-The SEAL Center is staffed by Leadership Assistants who are student assistants trained in club/organization-related processes and procedures as well as leadership skills and theory.
+The SEAL Center is staffed by Leadership Assistants and a SEAL Center lead who are student assistants trained in club/organization-related processes and procedures as well as leadership skills and theory.